 If a diplomate passes the OCC Written Exam in a year prior to the year in which the certificate expires, the passing grade will be held and reported to the AOA when all OCC requirements have been met, the new certificate will be valid for 10 years from the date of the expiring certificate.
 In accordance with the AOBEM Standards Review Committee, the Written Exam is reviewed by a psychometrician to verify adherence to rule of practice established in the APA/AERA National Standards for Education and Psychological Testing.
 Pass and fail decisions are based solely on the content mastery displayed by the diplomate.
 All exam results are reviewed and approved by the board.
-Diplomates will be notified no later than 90 days following the board’s decision.
+Diplomates will be notified no later than 8 weeks from the close of the testing window.

 Right to Appeal